 Kim Jong Il's Life Expectancy

 In the early 1990s there were widespread rumors that Kim Jong-Il was ill with diabetes or kidney problems.
-One account says that he is suffering from a liver disorder from years of heavy drinking.
-He has also been rumored to suffer from epilepsy, a bad heart, and brain damage (from a car accident or fall from horseback).
+One account says that he was suffering from a liver disorder from years of heavy drinking.
+He was also rumored to suffer from epilepsy, a bad heart, and brain damage (from a car accident or fall from horseback).

 Diabetes is a chronic disease caused by a person’s body either not producing or not able to use the hormone called insulin.
 The body needs insulin to be able to use glucose, a common sugar, as an energy source.
 The disease gradually clogs blood vessels and damages tissues.
 Complications include strokes, heart disease, high blood pressure, kidney failure, blindness, and amputations due to the loss of circulation.
 Cardiovascular disease is the leading cause of death among people with diabetes in the United States, accounting for over half of all deaths.
 Diabetics are two to four times more likely to develop heart disease or have a stroke than non-diabetics.